hacktor/signal-irc-telegram-gateway/README.md

 curl -F "url=https://webserver/cgi-bin/telegramhook" https://api.telegram.org/bot$TOKEN/setWebhook
 ```

-Make sure the telegram bot you are using has privacy mode disabled (or is admin in the telegram group).
+Make sure the telegram bot you are using has privacy mode disabled.
 If not, the bot won't see any group messages by other users.
 You can review the **telegram-\>debug** file to get the chat\_id of the telegram group.

 ## Setting up Signal